sebasj13/TopasCustomMLC/README.md

 ## Usage

-Before starting the script, a couple of options need to be set to fit the program to your .stl file.
+Before starting the script, a couple of options need to be set to match the program to your .stl file.

 Change the values in the \###Setup\### portion of the script to match your requirements: